-If the lamp and the buzzer come on, when the lift truck is running, stop the engine immediately and check the brake fluid level.
+If the lamp and the buzzer come on when the telescopic handler is running, stop the engine immediately and check the brake fluid level.

-In the event of an abnormal dropping of the level, consult your dealer.
+In the event of an abnormal dropping of the fluid level, consult your dealer.

 G - RED PARKING BRAKE LAMP